Star Garden: Together We Grow

 So many ways to get involved.
 Let us know how you can help!

-• Planting Tray Build: To reduce the amount of plastic in the growing process (and in the landfill), we will be using handmade wooden planting trays (25 cm x 50 cm x 5 cm depth) made from recycled pallet wood.
-My hope is to approach a number of local schools to see if they have a trades/construction class that might like to work on this project.
-Our goal?
-To build 100 planting trays by May 1st.
-If you are someone who has a connection to a local school or would like to spearhead this campaign, please let me know.
+• Planting Tray Build: To reduce the amount of plastic in the growing process (and in the landfill), we are using handmade wooden planting trays (25 cm x 45 cm x 5 cm depth) made from recycled wood.
+If you like to build things, let us know.
+Length of Time: 15-30 minutes per tray (depending on experience).

 Looking at the big Star Garden picture: